twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-27-compliance-obedience%zh.rst

 A Thief of Scent

 A certain monk was dwelling in a certain woodland thicket.
 When he had returned from his alms round and after the meal, he had a habit.
-He used to descent into a pond and sniff the scent of lotus flowers there.
+He used to descend into a pond and sniff the scent of lotus flowers there.
 The devatā (female deity) inhabited the woodland thicket concerned his practice, desired his good and to stir up a sense of urgency (saṁvega) in him, and approached him.
 She reproached him as follow.

 The monk sniffed the scent of lotus flowers which had not been given.
 So, this was a factor of theft, and became a thief of scent.
 The monk responded that he did not take it or damaged it.
 And only sniffed the scent from a distance.
 So, what was the reason to accuse him as a thief of scent?
 But there were also others who dug up the lotus stalks and damaged the flowers.